 All stock charts have the same basic features.
 The Y-axis is the vertical line on the left-hand side of the chart showing different price levels.
 The X-axis is the horizontal line on the bottom of the chart showing different time frames.
 Between these two axes will be a graph of a particular stock’s price data, which always moves to the right.
 A well-performing stock will have a graph moving up and to the right; a poorly-performing stock will move down and to the right.

-But you passed 9th-grade algebra so you know the basics of charting.
+So now that we got a bit of the basic charting concepts out of the way, let’s get a little more detailed.
 What does a stock chart tell you in particular?
 There are two main types of stock charts: line charts and candlestick charts, each providing a different bit of information:

 - Line charts – These are the most commonly used stock charts, but they don’t provide the same level of information as candlesticks.
 Most line charts only show the closing price for each specific time frame, whether that’s a day, month, or a 5-min period within a trading session.